DeterminedPanda/Chip8/README.md

 # Chip8

-This repository contains a Chip8 emulator that is writtein in C.
+This repository contains a Chip8 emulator that is writte in in C.

 ![emulator in action](Emulator.png)